Meñli II Giray: Second reign and death (1737–1740)

-First reign: Note on Crimean troops against Persia
+First reign: Crimean troops against Persia

 This seems to be the first time since 1637 that the Ottomans demanded Crimean troops to fight Persia.
-Such campaigns were always unpopular because of the long distance and small chance of loot.
-For reference, the Turks demanded Crimean troops to fight Persia in, at least: 1551 Sahib, 1584 Mehmed II, 1616 Canibek, 1624 Mehmed III, 1637 Canibek, 1637 Inayet, 1725 Mengli, 1732 Qaplan I (Crimean initive against Persian vassals in Dagestan).
+Such campaigns were always unpopular because of the long distances involved and the small chance of loot.
+For reference, they demanded Crimean troops to fight Persia in, at least: 1551 Sahib, 1584 Mehmed II, 1616 Canibek, 1624 Mehmed III, 1637 Canibek, 1637 Inayet, 1725 Mengli, 1732 Qaplan I (Crimean initiative against Persian vassals in Dagestan).

-This is a summary of what was happening in Persia.
-In 1722 an Afghan called Mahmud Hotak rebelled and made himself Shah of Persia.
-The deposed Shah’s son Tahmasp II organized a weak resistance.
+In Persia in 1722 an Afghan called Mahmud Hotak rebelled and made himself Shah of Persia.
+The son of the deposed Shah, Tahmasp II, organized a weak resistance.
 The Russians and Turks took advantage of Persian weakness and invaded.
 Tahmasp sought their support against Mahmud.
 In June 1724, about four months before Mengli became khan, the two powers signed a treaty in which Russia took the west side of the Caspian and Turkey took approximately modern Georgia and Armenia.
 Tahmasp’s general Nader Shah began to restore Persian power.
-About nine months before Mengli was dethroned Nader's encroachment on Turkish territory led to the Ottoman–Persian War (1730–1735).
+About nine months before Mengli was dethroned, Nader's encroachment on Turkish territory led to the Ottoman–Persian War (1730–1735).